openshift/enhancements/enhancements/kata-containers/kata-containers-dev-preview.md

 [Kata Containers](https://katacontainers.io/) is an open source project developing a container runtime using virtual machines and providing the same look and feel as vanilla containers.
 By leveraging hardware virtualization technologies, Kata Containers provides powerful workload isolation compared to existing container solutions.

-We will be integrating Kata Containers into OpenShift to provide the ability to run kernel isolated containers for any workload which requires custom kernel tuning (sysctl, scheduler changes, cache tuning, etc), custom kernel modules (out of tree, special arguments, etc), exclusive access to hardware, root privileges, or other administrative privileges above and beyond what is secure in a shared kernel environment (regular runc).
+We will be integrating Kata Containers into OpenShift to provide the ability to run kernel isolated containers for any workload which requires:
+- custom kernel tuning (sysctl, scheduler changes, cache tuning, etc);
+- custom kernel modules (out of tree, special arguments, etc);
+- exclusive access to hardware;
+- root privileges;
+- any other administrative privileges above and beyond what is secure in a shared kernel environment (regular runc).

 It should be noted that Kata Containers differ from Kubevirt: